syncfusion-content/blazor-docs/blazor/datagrid/lazy-load-grouping.md

 > When `EnableLazyLoading` is enabled with `EnableVirtualization`, the [PageSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html#Syncfusion_Blazor_Grids_GridPageSettings_PageSize) property of the [GridPageSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridPageSettings.html) class and the [RowHeight](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_RowHeight) property must be defined.

 > When enabling lazy load grouping with virtual scrolling, the [EnableVirtualMaskRow](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_EnableVirtualMaskRow) property is enabled by default.
-You don't need to set it explicitly.
+There is no need to use this property explicitly.

 The following sample code demonstrates the above,